Block U

 The Block U is a large concrete hillside letter on Mount Van Cott in Salt Lake City, Utah.
 The stylized "U" is a logo of the University of Utah and is located just north of the university’s campus.
 It is one of the earliest hillside letters.
 It sits at 1600 m above sea level.
-Lights outlining the Block U flash when athletic teams from the University of Utah win and burn steady when they are defeated.
+Lights outlining the Block U flash when the Utah Utes athletic teams win and burn steady when they are defeated.

 The official name is the “Block U” and is a registered trademark of the University of Utah.